 I sat through an hour or so of performances in Russian, English, Chinese, and, of course, Gangnam Style, so that every possible member of the audience would be satisfied hearing a song in his/her native language, performed by crystal-adorned ladyboys dancing a little out of sync with smiles plastered on their faces.

 After the show, we had an opportunity to take photos with the various performers.
 One of the more beautiful ones I had noticed on stage beckoned me over.

 He (she?) grabbed my hand and slung it over her (his?) shoulder.
 My friend, Dylan (who attended with me on the pretense that ‘the journalist in him said yes’), snapped a photo just as the unthinkable happened:

 The ladyboy stuck my hand down her (his?) top.

 It rested there for a few seconds (though it felt like hours) before I realized what was happening.
-I pulled it back out at lightening speed, completely flabbergasted, as the ladyboy laughed at me.
+I pulled it back out at lightning speed, completely flabbergasted, as the ladyboy laughed at me.